6 Things You Should Know About the Rasmussen College MBA Program

-With a total of 12 courses—each 11 weeks in length—this program can be completed at a price as low as $19,740.
-This includes $360 per-credit and $2,460 in total fees.
-Want to learn more?
+With a total of 12 courses—each 11 weeks in length—this program can be completed for under $10,000.3 Want to learn more?
 You can estimate your tuition cost with our tuition estimate calculator.
-Even better?
-If you enroll by March 30, 2021, you can complete your MBA degree for under $10,000.3

 Take the first step towards your next credentials

 Envision your name with the MBA credential behind it.
 The sooner you get started, the sooner it could be a reality!
 The Rasmussen College School of Business is ready to support you in your journey.
 If you’re ready to take the next steps, learn more and request more information on the Rasmussen College Master of Business Administration program page.